 For more information see:

-- A short video by True Nature Films of Stephen talking about the benefits he has reaped on his farm from agroforestry 'Agroforestry: Farming for the Future'
+- Watch a short video by True Nature Films of Stephen talking about the benefits he has reaped on his farm from agroforestry 'Agroforestry: Farming for the Future':

 You can also follow Stephen on social media.